 Use apps to find free WiFi hotspots: There are many smartphone apps that will show you where to find free WiFi hotspots.
 For example, WiFiMap and Avast WiFi Finder compile databases containing every free WiFi hotspot throughout the world.
 Wi-Fi Free Spot offers a tool to find free WiFi hotspots by state, including hotels, airports, restaurants, and even campgrounds.

 Find free Wi-Fi hotspots from internet providers: You can connect to free WiFi hotspots offered by internet providers like Cox or Xfinity if you are a paying subscriber to their home internet services.
 Another option is to sign up for a service like FreedomPop, which offers a portable router that acts as a mobile WiFi hotspot.
 The service offers 500 MB of data for free each month ($0.02 cents per MB after that), which should be sufficient for simple internet browsing.

 Use your mobile phone as a hotspot: Also known as tethering, you can connect your laptop to the internet by using your phone’s 4G or 5G data connection.
 The steps to take to set your phone up as a hotspot depends on the brand of your device.
 For most newer iPhones, for example, you can easily find this feature by navigating to Settings, tapping Personal Hotspot, and setting it to “on.”

 Free internet for your home: Finding free internet services for your home is a little more challenging, though not impossible, especially if you don’t mind using a dial-up connection.
-For example, NetZero offers consumers free internet with a dial-up connection.
-If you only use the internet for the essentials, Juno provides ten hours of internet for free every month.
 If you’re a paying cable customer, some companies may offer deals if you bundle internet with another service.
 Call your provider and ask if there are any available deals or find a new provider.

 Where to get free public internet